vsy05/mock-shield-api/README.md

 `info-exchange.com` domain, so they can never accidentally hit real Shield credentials or data.

+**Note on output naming**: since mock output is written to the same `landing/` GCS path as real production data, using identical filenames, there is no longer any filename-based way to distinguish mock output from real output in that folder - this is intentional (dev is understood to be mock-only), but worth being aware of for cleanup/auditing purposes.

 ## Status

-All 3 Shield endpoints used by the production pipeline are mocked here:
+All 4 Shield endpoints used by the production pipeline are mocked here:
-`riskAssessments/identifiedRisk`, `incidentReporting/incidents`, and
+`riskAssessments/identifiedRisk`, `incidentReporting/incidents`,
-`riskAssessments/riskAssessment`.
+`riskAssessments/riskAssessment`, and `incidentReporting/injuredPerson`.
 No further endpoints are currently planned.